 We did have some British food that was tasty.
 Usually the British food we had was on the greasy and not-so-good side of things.
 BC really enjoyed the full British breakfast but our lunch and dinners were lacking.
 One lunch in Covent Garden we stopped at pie place.
 The chicken and mushroom pie from Battersea Pie Station was fantastic.
 BC said he wasn’t hungry from his full British breakfast but saw this and had some too.

 There was brown gravy to dump all over the top but it really wasn’t necessary.
 Add a beer and there is the makings for a great vacation lunch.

 Once we were boring and had an American breakfast- mostly because it was pouring rain, this was close to our place, and we were starving the next morning after our long, long day in Paris.

 Soho and Chinatown border each other which meant a lot of Asian cuisines were in our area.
 We found a Thai place one night and had a feast.

 After the amazing gnocchi al gorgonzola at La Porchetta Pollo Bar that I raved about and let BC have some of the leftovers, we went back for pizza.
 La Porchetta has a pizza maker in the front of the restaurant tossing pizzas (and calzones) and look and smell amazing.
 I had the pizza with eggplant, sun-dried tomatoes, and arugula and BC had a meat and cheese calazone.
 We ate everything!
 So, so good!

 The best advice I can give is to use Google and Yelp to find good places to eat in London.
 You won’t gain an ounce as all the walking negates every delicious calorie (We both actually lost weight on this trip!).
 Stay out of the tourist traps.
 Try something new.
-Use all your senses to experience London- smell the smells and taste all the different tastes.
+Use all your senses to experience London for foodies- smell the smells and taste all the different tastes.